kjamison/nemo/README.md

     * 182x218x182 voxels (best) or 181x217x181 (this sometimes results if upsampling SPM 2mm output to 1mm)
 * Lesion mask = NIfTI volume (*.nii.gz or *.nii)
 * Parcellation (optional) = NIfTI volume with labeled voxels (*.nii.gz or *.nii)
+    * Note: Pipeline only considers sequential ROI label values.
+For example, a parcellation containing only label values [10,20,30,40] will produce an 4x1 output, or a 4x4 output in pairwise mode
 * Resolution = mm resolution for outputs.
 Default=1mm, but this leads to large output files for the pairwise <code>chacoconn</code> and 420-subject <code>*\_allref.pkl</code>
     * e.g., For a single very extensive lesion mask, <code>chacovol\_allref</code> can be as large as 700MB, and <code>chacoconn\_allref</code> can be 10s of GB
-* Currently, this package treats the lesion volume as a binary mask (0 = healthy tissue, >0 = tissue damage)
+* Currently, this package treats the lesion volume as a binary mask (0 = healthy tissue, <0 or >0 = tissue damage)

 ## Output
 * <code>chacovol</code> = voxelwise or regionwise ChaCo ratio